 Harvard College, A.B., summa cum laude, 2003, Phi Beta Kappa

-Rich also practices in the area of general commercial litigation.
-His experiences include helping successfully defend a public company merger and obtaining a published appellate ruling approving his client's Charlotte, North Carolina, real estate development.
+Rich also practices general commercial litigation.
+His experiences include successfully defending a public company merger and obtaining a published appellate ruling approving his client's real estate development.

 Represented debtor at trial to determine aggregate responsibility for thousands of current and future mesothelioma claims, resulting in a nationally recognized ruling accepting client’s estimate of $125 million and rejecting claimant estimate of over $1 billion.
 In re Garlock Sealing Technologies LLC, 504 B.R.
 71 (Bankr.
 W.D.N.C.
 2014).